Discover the North Coast/ Khutzeymateen

 Day 7 - We return through narrow Venn Passage to Prince Rupert.
 Venn Passage has an incredible collection of petroglyphs – native rock carvings – including the famous ‘Man who fell from heaven’.
 Accompanied by a local Tsimshian Guide, we plan to see these ancient carvings and learn of their history.
 We will tie up in Prince Rupert by midday.

-Download your 3-page Trip Itinerary on the Khutzeymateen.
+Download your 4-page Trip Brochure on the the North Coast/ Khutzeymateen

 Please contact us